jatosmaime/jatosmaime/README.md

 - 🔭 I’m currently building websites for the world

-- ❓ Ask me about anything related to Ecom and Woocommerce
+- ❓ Ask me about anything related to Ecom and Woocommerce.

-- ⚡ Fun fact: Cinnamon is love, Cinnamon is life
+- ⚡ Fun fact: Cinnamon is love, Cinnamon is life.

 <br/>